ttdung11t2/react-native-password-strength-checker/README.md

         }
     }
     `
-    Enable to show it when password length is too short
+    If you want to show 'too short', Enable it to show when password length is too short
 - Define strength labels and label colors, strength bar colors, percentage of width for each level
 **Default**: ` { strengthLevels: [
       {